myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 * `View a Published Unit`_
 * `Delete a Unit`_

-You add content to units with :ref:`Course Components`.
+You add content to units with :ref:`course components<Developing Course Components>`.

 .. _What is a Unit?: